phillidp1989/project-3/README.md

 The user can log in using Google Account or Facebook Account and can view all the other App Ideas posted by all users.

-The Apps Ideas posts with most numerous likes are displayed first and the user can view details on each one.
+The Apps Ideas posts can be filtered depending the number of likes or the date they have been created.

 After login, the User Dashboard can be used to check proprietary ideas and features visual statistics regarding the user posts.